Updated: Feb 8

 21. Tei Tei Robata

 A modern Knox dinner destination, Tei Tei Robata is known for providing the best cultural experience in town and is close to so many bars so it is easy to explore after!
 If you haven’t tried Robata before, this is the perfect opportunity for fireside cooking that quite literally is unlike anything we have ever tasted before.
-Their 2 piece sushi works as the perfect appetizer and is simple and to the point which we love.
+Their two-piece sushi works as the perfect appetizer and is simple and to the point which we love.

 What to order: Sea Urchin Sushi, Bluefin Tuna Sushi, Branzino Robata